Chenghao-Tan/Depthai-Demo-Scripts/README.md

 3. **tools**:
     - **device_manager**: Depthai's official tool for uploading bootloader, erasing flash, configuring, etc. (high DPI display bug fixed)
     - **get_info**: Get your camera's info, such as intrinsic matrices.
 You need to set RESOLUTION_H and RESOLUTION_W first to get corresponding intrinsic matrices.
     - **onnx_simplifier**: Used for simplifying onnx model.
 Run in CLI.
 The first arg is the path of the input onnx, and the second is the output.
+You'll need an extra package called **onnx-simplifier** to run this script.
     - json and txt: Cam info of my OAK-D-IOT-75.
 For reference.

 4. **SpatialLocationCalculator**: See [Depthai's official demo of SpatialLocationCalculator](https://github.com/luxonis/depthai-experiments/tree/master/gen2-calc-spatials-on-host).
 The calculation is running on the host side.
 Use W/A/S/D to move, R to zoom out the ROI box, and F to zoom in.